idaholab/moose/modules/navier_stokes/doc/content/source/actions/NSFVAction.md

 This action is used for setting up the Navier-Stokes equations over a subdomain using a finite volume discretization.
-Furthermore, the action is able to handle clean or porous medium formulations using incompressible and weakly-compressible approximations.
+Furthermore, the action is able to handle regular (clean fluid flow) or porous medium (with homogenized structures) formulations using incompressible and weakly-compressible approximations.
 This action is triggered with */Modules/NavierStokesFV* input syntax.
+For more information, visit [NavierStokesFV](/Modules/NavierStokesFV/index.md).

 ## Example Input File Syntax